-Online sportsbooks in New Jersey use similar models and calculations to set their lines.
+Online sportsbooks in New York use similar models and calculations to set their lines.

 The main difference comes in public perception.
-If the Rangers are playing a game, the perception in New Jersey will be different than the perception in Las Vegas.
+If the Rangers are playing a game, the perception here at home will be different than the perception in Las Vegas.
 This might lead to small line adjustments at times.

-Hometown teams might have their odds adjusted as they are likely going to be a popular team to bet on.
+Hometown teams might have their odds adjusted, as they will likely be a popular team to bet on.
 Sportsbooks might shade a line to avoid having too much liability on one side of the action.

 Live betting is a section of the market that both sportsbooks and bettors love.
 Live betting means betting on a game after it has already started with the odds adjusted for what has already happened.

-If the first period has no goals, but you expect the scoring to pick up, you can bet the live over.
-The total might have dropped from 6.5 pregame to a new total of 5, meaning you’d get a better line.
+For example, if the first period has no goals but you expect the scoring to pick up, you can bet the live Over.
+The total might have dropped from 6.5 pre-game to a new total of 5, meaning you’d get a better line.